ichko/ichko.github.io/_posts/2020-10-06-emergent-structures-in-robust-message-passing.markdown

 ![Diagram of the model](/assets/inverted-ae/64to100x100.png)

-Not bad, but not particularly interesting if you ask me.
+Voila, we got something.
 Let's now try to progressively increase the message size and view how that changes the generated images.
-The idea is that this might force the generator to generate objects with higher level of detail.
+The idea is that this might force the generator to generate objects with higher level of detail, since it has to cram more information into the same image size.

 The generated images are with size of the message `32`, `128`, `512` and `1024` respectively: